Remembrance Day bombing: Long-term results

 At the time, the British and Irish governments were negotiating an Extradition Act that would make it easier to extradite IRA suspects from the Republic to the UK.
 The Act was to come before the Irish parliament less than a month after the bombing.
-The Irish government wanted the British to reform the justice system in Northern Ireland (such as by abolishing "Diplock courts") before it would pass the Act.
+The Irish government wanted the British to reform the justice system in Northern Ireland (such as by abolishing Diplock courts) before it would pass the Act.
 Many in the Republic insisted that the Act should only be passed after the reforms took place.
 However, after the bombing, opposition to the Act dwindled and it was passed by the Irish Parliament, albeit with some changes.

 The bombing is often seen as a turning point in the Troubles.
 It undermined support for the IRA's campaign, both locally and internationally.
-Crucially, Libya, whose bomb was responsible for the attack, withdrew its support and with it the supply of weapons and ammunition to the IRA.
+Crucially, Libya, who supplied explosives used in the attack, withdrew its support and with it the supply of weapons and ammunition to the IRA.
 The bombing also harmed Sinn Féin's electoral support.
 In 1989, in the first local elections held after the bombing, Sinn Féin lost four of its eight seats on Fermanagh District Council and was overtaken by the SDLP as the biggest Irish nationalist party there.
 It was not until 2001, fourteen years after the bombing, that Sinn Féin support returned to its 1985 level.
 The bombing drove new efforts by Irish nationalists towards a political solution to the conflict.
 It led to the resumption of talks between Sinn Féin leader Gerry Adams and SDLP leader John Hume, paving the way for formal talks between the two parties and the beginnings of the Northern Ireland peace process.
 In 1997, Adams apologised for the bombing on behalf of the republican movement.

 Enniskillen's Remembrance Day service was re-staged two weeks after the bombing, and attended by about 5,000 people, including British Prime Minister Margaret Thatcher.
 The site of the bomb, which was owned by the Catholic Church, was rebuilt as The Clinton Centre, a youth hostel, in 2002.
 The hostel was opened by and named after former US President Bill Clinton.